tinykishore/LandSphere/README.md

 :star: **Awarded *Champion* in CSE Project Show 231 at United International University** :star:

-> **Special thanks and heartfelt gratitude to [Ummay Maria Muna](https://github.com/mariamuna04/) for her unwavering support, invaluable guidance, and constant motivation throughout the project.
-I am truly grateful for the collaborative journey we shared.**

-###### A simple efficient land management website that can be used to manage land simply, flexibly and securely.
-This website does not use any framework; just uses simple PHP, JavaScript, HTML and Tailwind CSS.
+###### A simple, efficient land management website that can be used to manage land simply, flexibly and securely.
+This website does not use any framework; it just uses simple PHP, JavaScript, HTML and Tailwind CSS.

 ### Introduction